Witchcraft in Ghana: Witch camps

-A witch camp is a place for women to seek refuge from being killed by local citizens and neighbours and can reach a sense of safety.
+A witch camp is a place for women to seek refuge from being killed by local citizens and neighbors and can reach a sense of safety.
 They are said to have been active for more than 100 years.
 Traditionally, these camps are run by tindanas, or local chiefs able to cleanse women and the community of any danger from witchcraft.
-Today, they are still ran by local chiefs, but they are in threatened of being shut down by the government.
+Today, they are still run by local chiefs, but they are in threat of being shut down by the government.
 Up to 1000 women have reportedly lived in these camps with very limited resources including the lack of running water and electricity.
 FIDA has advocated for the closing and abolition of witch camps as part of a movement against violence and women's rights.
 The government of Ghana has condemned witch camps, but has rarely addressed violence related to the subject of witchcraft through direct action and protocols.

 Interventions

 A famous case in 1930, reported by The Gold Coast Times, dealt with a woman in the town of Winneba, Ghana, who was ordered by her local tribe to be tested through the oracle.
 The oracle was a shrine located in the Akan state of Akyem Abukwa, commonly used to determine the state of innocence of a woman dealing with witchcraft accusations.
 The practice involved a Tongo priest stabbing a fowl and throwing it down.
 The way the bird fell determined if the woman were to be innocent or guilty of witchcraft practices.
 If the bird fell breast down, a woman would be reassured as innocent.

 If the woman was to be found guilty through the oracle she would be treated through medicine to get rid of witchcraft powers which were referred to as bayi by the people of Akan.
 The woman arrested in this case reported was a Christian woman, which incited protests by her family claiming that it was common for women to be mistreated and beaten when taken to the Tongo oracle to be tested for witchcraft power.
 Disputes over the Tongo oracle led to the Gold Coast colonial government to revoke the power from Native Tribunals to judge cases of witchcraft.

 Witch-hunting became outlawed after this case in 1930, but later revisions in 1932 allowed for voluntary participation to be available.
 Conflicts rose when village chiefs would imprison or fine people for involvement with witchcraft even after it was outlawed by colonial rule.
 In modern times, the existence of non-profit organization such as Go Home serves accused women in reaching reconciliation with their village and reach peace with neighbours and family members.

+In Ghana, it is a criminal offense to accuse or mention someone as being a witch.